-In the event of transit working from system No. 4 to system No. 5 at an exchange T, this latter represents the terminal for system No. 4.
+In the event of transit working System No. 4 to System No. 5 at an exchange T, this latter represents the terminal for System No. 4.

-The action to be taken at an international incoming exchange for system No. 4 holds good for the exchange T. After a time-out of 2 to 3 minutes, the system No. 4 incoming equipment at T should produce an effect forward on the circuit of system No. 5, so as to release the international circuit (for example, should there be some interruption in the system No. 4 circuit).
+The action to be taken at an international incoming exchange for System No. 4 holds good for the exchange T. After a time-out of 2 to 3 minutes, the System No. 4 incoming equipment at T should produce an effect forward on the circuit of System No. 5, so as to release the international circuit (for example, should there be some interruption in the System No. 4 circuit).
 This release should proceed in the same way as the release of the national part of the connection, when the incoming exchange is indeed the incoming international exchange of the international connection.

-For symmetry's sake, the action at T to release the connection should also be undertaken when there is transit working from system No. 5 to system No. 4, since a time-out of 2 to 3 minutes exists in system No. 5 to release the connection forward.
+For symmetry's sake, the action at T to release the connection should also be undertaken when there is transit working from System No. 5 to System No. 4, since a time-out of 2 to 3 minutes exists in System No. 5 to release the connection forward.